It is quite possible to imagine, though rare, a couple of folks who live in Eastern NC who do not eat pigs, cows, chickens, nor any other animal.

 - “How do you get your protein?”
 SMH!

-There are so many more issues that we encounter here, that we do not experience in other parts of our state, or the US.
+There are so many more issues that we encounter here, that we do not experience in other parts of our state or the US.
 At most restaurants, you can at least ask for their “vegetarian offering”, but in eastern NC, that is usually answered with, “we have chicken and turkey instead”.
 This is a state that supports animal abuse as a tradition for goodness sake, so we shouldn’t expect anything different I guess.

-Don’t get me wrong, there are a ton of things I love about living down east in North Carolina: the slow pace, the ocean breeze, southern hospitality (that doesn’t give you shit when you turn down their hot dogs or patties of cow), the wildlife, the alive and beautiful wildlife that we should protect, the historical aspect of the outer banks, and the surrounding area, and probably the most important aspect, thankfully, there are no animals harmed in the making of NC wine and beer.
+Don’t get me wrong, there are a ton of things I love about living down east in North Carolina: the slow pace, the ocean breeze, southern hospitality (that doesn’t give you shit when you turn down their hot dogs or patties of a cow), the wildlife, the alive and beautiful wildlife that we should protect, the historical aspect of the outer banks, and the surrounding area, and probably the most important aspect, thankfully, there are no animals harmed in the making of NC wine and beer.